 The PFT date and time cannot be rescheduled.
 Applicants that do not appear for the PFT will be disqualified and will not be able to reapply for one (1) year from the disqualification date.

-In the event you incur an emergency situation that prevented you from taking the PFT as scheduled, you must contact our Customer Service Unit at (866) 232-5627, Monday through Friday from 8 a.m. to 5 p.m. and be prepared to substantiate the reason you could not attend.
+In the event you experience an emergency situation that prevented you from taking the PFT as scheduled, you must contact our Customer Service Unit at (866) 232-5627, Monday through Friday from 8 a.m. to 5 p.m. and be prepared to substantiate the reason you could not attend.
 If you fail to notify our office, you will be disqualified.

 If an Applicant does not pass any segment of their testing, they will be disqualified.
 The Applicant may reapply for the Correctional Officer examination, one (1) year from the date of disqualification.